Yamaha MK-100

 they only combine some preset envelopes with preset waveforms.
 Unfortunately

-it has not the organ volume pedal jack of the earlier PortaSounds, but
+it lacks the organ volume pedal jack of the earlier PortaSounds, but this

 main features: